diverse-project/melange/README.md

 TODO
 ----
+- [ ] Scala as an alternative target language
 - [ ] **Externalize all AST-completion operations in a IDerivedStateComputer post-processor**
 - [ ] Modeling in-the-large
 	- [ ] Metamodels attributes and operations